-- Shipping & Processing Time: You can choose to set a fixed price for shipping, have it calculated for you based on the size and weight of your product, or offer free shipping.
+- Shipping & Processing Time: You can choose to set a fixed price for shipping costs, have it calculated for you based on the size and weight of your product, or offer free shipping.
 This is also where you will choose your processing time (how long you think it will take to make the product).
-This is also something to change at a later date, if you need to extend your processing time.
+This is also something to change at a later date if you need to extend your processing time.

 How you will get paid

 After you add some listings, you will need to fill out the details for how you would like to get paid.
 Be prepared to enter your bank information here.

 Next, you will need to set up how Etsy will bill you for listing fees, transaction fees, and payment processing fees.
 Yes, it sounds like a lot of fees, but as long as you take these into account in your pricing then it won’t be a problem!

 Your Etsy shop is now done and ready to be designed!

 How to Start an Etsy Shop as a Beginner

 Being a beginner on the platform shouldn’t intimidate a beginner who wants to start an Etsy shop of their own!
 Here are a few tips to get you started:

 - Do your research!
 Look into how to run a successful Etsy shop.
 What do you need to prioritize?
 What should you work on first?